So you’re interested in hosting a Hike it Baby Hike? Fantastic!

 - It’s great if you talk to your local Branch Ambassador (through Facebook or email if you are not on Facebook).
 This information can be found in the pinned post in your branch Facebook group or email firstname.lastname@example.org to find out who to contact.

-- Review Hike it Baby Website Calendar to insure accurate posting of activity (your hike will be posted after approval, hikes are posted within 24 hours after submitting).
+- Review Hike it Baby Website Calendar to ensure accurate posting of activity (your hike will be posted after approval, hikes are posted within 24 hours after submitting).

 - Best Practice: Post a reminder with a link back to the event on Hike it Baby’s Website on your branch Facebook group the day before your hike!